gerryblackmon/UCIProject1-GB/README.md

 - Metricbeat collects cpu, ram, and network usage in order to monitor the health of the system and prevent a denial of service attack

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
+Some commands listed below can assist in the navigation and implemetation of these details

+sudo docker pull
+{in order to download docker image}
+sudo docker ps
+{lists active dockers on a machine}
+sudo docker container list -a
+{displays all dockers on the server}
+sudo docker start
+{starts docker}
+sudo docker attach
+{attaches connection to docker}
+ansible all -m ping
+{ping all of the hosts}
+ansible docker-container {the docker-container module can be used to download and manage docker containers}

 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the /filebeat-config.yml file to /etc/filebeat-config.yml.